thommeo/generator-fe/README.md

 ## Getting started

-- Make sure you have [yo](https://github.com/yeoman/yo) installed: `sudo npm install -g yo`
+- Make sure you have installed [yo](https://github.com/yeoman/yo): `npm install -g yo`
+- If you plan to use Foundation or Bootstrap SASS, you will need [SASS](http://sass-lang.com/) `gem install sass`
-- Install the generator: `sudo npm install -g generator-fe`
+- Install the generator: `npm install -g generator-fe`
 - Run: `yo fe`
 - Run: `grunt server`